matzegoebel/WRFlux/README.md

 Then go back to the directory `wrflux` and run:
 `pip install -e .[test]`

 To run all tests in the test suite you need to have two parallel builds of WRFlux, one with and one without the debugging option (compiled with `configure -D`).
 To check for differences to the official WRF, a parallel build of the [*original* branch](https://github.com/matzegoebel/WRFlux/tree/original) of this repository is required.
+This branch always contains the same WRF version as WRFlux is based on.
 Specify the location of these builds in the configuration file [`config/config_test_tendencies_base.py`](https://github.com/matzegoebel/WRFlux/blob/master/wrflux/wrflux/test/config/config_test_tendencies_base.py) in the variable `build_path`.
 The names of the folders of the builds are specified by the variables `parallel_build`, `debug_build`, and `org_build` in the configuration file.

 To run the test suite, execute `pytest` in the folder `wrflux/wrflux/test`.
 Make sure you do not have a python installation activated with an MPI library if you did not compile WRF with it.
 This would cause a problem when running the test simulations.